 The CWCI offers individual consultations (by appointment), peer review groups, dedicated writing space, workshops, and other programming to support registered GSAS students at all stages of their careers.
 Tutoring support is offered to all GSAS students in any discipline who seek to improve their academic papers, dissertations, and presentations.
 Overall, the CWCI helps GSAS students to heighten the impact of their research by fostering and refining their written and oral communication skills.

 GSAS students are eligible to make one appointment per week, dependent upon availability.
 Appointments are filled on a first-come, first-served basis.
 In your e-mail, describe the piece of writing (or writing-related topic) that you would like to discuss and what your goals are for the meeting.
 Make an arrangement to send your piece of writing (ideally, double-spaced and at least 12pt font) as an attachment.
 Be sure to confirm your appointments after a date has been suggested.
 Students are welcome to submit pieces of writing that are at any stage of completeness.
 Very rough drafts are fine, as are more polished pieces or papers that students are preparing for publication.
 Appointments generally take one hour; shorter appointments are available as well.

 What services are available?

 We currently offer individual consultations, dedicated writing space, workshops, and other programming.

 Individual consultations are frequently geared toward improving the overall argument, structure, and style of your papers or chapters.
 You can also make an appointment to prepare for oral presentations, or to work on specific writing and speaking skills.
 Letting your tutor know in advance what you would like to work on is key.

 Workshops and other programming (talks, events, etc.) will be announced on the website and elsewhere throughout the academic year.

-Writing Groups and Proofreading Groups will be formed in the fall and spring semesters.
+Writing Groups will be formed in the fall and spring semesters.
 If you are interested in being part of a group, please e-mail Suzanne Smith.